What is aikido?

 Aikido is a martial way created and developed by Master Morihei Ueshiba (O Sensei) (1883 - 1969) as a natural expression of his spiritual development and lifetime of training in the martial arts.
 In the budo lineage, Aikido is practiced in the dojo as a martial art, while in daily life its applications for harmony and peace are much more far reaching.
 A highly respected and effective response to conflict, Aikido is an approach toward life that respects and promotes harmonious solutions.

 Yes, but mostly no. Aikido is inherently a self defense art in which one avoids, blends with and ultimately aims to neutralize or redirect an aggressors energy.
 There are 'atemi' strikes in Aikido but these serve primarily to distract/unbalance one's opponent or force them to move in a certain manner so that Aikido's full bodily movement may be practiced.

-I'm worried about falling - how do you know how to fall in Aikido?
+I’m worried about falling - how do i fall in aikido?

 Don't worry, this is one of the first things you will learn how to do in Aikido as its essential to keep practicing safely and without injury.

 After you have trained for a certain number of days, you may be eligible to take a test to achieve a higher rank.
 This is something you would discuss with a teacher or ask advice on from a Senpai (a more senior student).